 Sometimes the in-betweens get lost in the shuffle.
 Tweens are too old for the little-kid stuff and too young to hang out with high schoolers.
 So the Fond du Lac Public Library is starting a program just for them: Tweentastic, the last Thursday of the month from 4 p.m. to 5:30 p.m.
 Kids ages 10 to 13 are invited to drop in to have fun for a hands-on, crafty time.

-Fond du Lac Visual Arts Winter Show will showcase the diverse talents of the membership group through December at the Fond du Lac Public Library’s Langdon Divers Gallery.
-The public is invited to attend an artists’ reception 4:30 p.m. to 6 p.m. on Friday, December 20, held in conjunction with the Tour the Town downtown art walk.
+Paintings by Chris Dolan will be the featured exhibit in the Fond du Lac Public Library’s Langdon Divers Gallery through January.
+The public is invited to attend an artist’s reception 4:30 p.m. to 6 p.m. on Friday, January 17, held in conjunction with the Tour the Town downtown art walk.
 Refreshments will be served.

 The Fond du Lac Public Library BookCellar will hold its annual Mega-zine Sale January 4, 6, 11 and 13.
 Bundles of magazines from 2011 will be sold for 25 cents each and will include such popular titles as Hemming’s Motor News, Linn’s Stamp News, TIME, Sports Illustrated, People and Rolling Stone.
 The magazines are issues culled from the library’s collection.

 It’s pretty amazing what can be made from discarded books and a few odds and ends.
 Crafters will make a braided bracelet and beaded necklace using just those materials at 1 p.m.
 Saturday, January 18, at the Fond du Lac Public Library’s Upcycled Glam AccessoriesCrafternoon program.
 Space is limited, and registration is required beginning at 9 a.m.